 Most importantly, it creates an overall positive experience.
 It ensures that customers aren’t confused by inconsistent branding or messaging in the early stages of their journey, so they build more recognition and trust for your business.
 This helps you move them closer to a purchasing decision.
 After the customer has made a purchase, consistent branding will keep them coming back, because you’re a brand they know and trust.

 Follow these steps to ensure your branding is consistent across every step of the customer journey.

-A customer might initially hear about your brand through an advertisement online, on TV, or in print.
-At every advertising touchpoint you use, make sure your branding is clear.
+A customer might initially hear about your brand through an advertisement online, on TV, or printed material.
+Make sure your branding is clear at every advertising touchpoint you use.
 Establish who you are and what you have to offer.

-Include your business name and logo prominently in these ads, and display a clear brand promise.
+Include your business name and logo prominently on ads, and display a clear brand promise.
 To entice the buyer, use customer-centric messaging that aligns with your brand’s voice and style.

-These channels should also include a clear value proposition and deliver on the brand promises you make in your ads.
+These channels should also include a clear value proposition and deliver on the brand promises you made in your ads.
 Demonstrate how you fulfill that promise using imagery and storytelling.

 Once a customer decides to purchase from you, it’s your job to make them feel confident in that decision.